foodfight/showz/scripts/episode-x-chef-11.md

 * What is NOT included in Open Source Chef?
 * Can I get support for Open Source Chef?
 * What's going on with the webui in Open Source Chef?

+## The Transition

+* Could the roll-out have been handled better?

 ## Reference
 * [What's New in Chef 11](http://docs.opscode.com/breaking_changes_chef_11.html)